-CCP convenes members around areas of interest, geography, foundation type and organizational position to build relationships, learn from one another, and influence grantmaking.
+CCP convenes members around areas of interest, geography, foundation type, and organizational position to build relationships, learn from one another, and increase impact.

-For staff responsible for program implementation and grants management.
+Program and Grantmaking Network - For staff responsible for program and grantmaking.

 Scholarship Providers Network – For member institutions that provide college scholarship opportunities in Connecticut.